ChimeraOS/chimeraos/README.md

 ## Features

 ### easy to install
-boot into your new gaming system within minutes (still needs work)
+boot into your new gaming system within minutes (work in progress)

 ### minimal
 only what you need to play games and nothing more